 Retired school buses are relatively inexpensive to buy, and if you have basic building skills, they're fairly easy to trick out with all the comforts of home.
 They're also solidly built.
 With proper maintenance, used school buses in good condition can remain roadworthy for a very long time.
 In fact, their diesel engines can last beyond one million miles.
 And most standard school buses have sturdy steel frames and floors, unlike shuttle and commercial buses, which have bodies made of composite materials.

 How Much Does a School Bus Cost?

 It took Bailey two years to finish his skoolie conversion.
-Now he lives in his bus full time.Continue to 3 of 7 below.
+Now he lives in his bus full-time.

 How to Purchase a Bus for Conversion

 There are a few common places to look for buying a used school bus:

 - Bus dealerships: One of the largest in the U.S. is Midwest Transit Equipment.
 You can search what's in stock on their website.